soderling-lab/SynaptopathyProteomics/README.md

 ## Reproducibility

-You can reproduce the developing environment in which the analysis was performed using _conda_.
+You can reproduce the developing environment in which the analysis was performed using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Use `conda env create -f venv.yml` to  to set up all dependencies.

 This will create a virtual environment.